Remarks on Kawamata's effective non-vanishing conjecture for manifolds with trivial first Chern classes: Calabi--Yau case

 \end{lemma} \begin{proof} By Lemma \ref{B geq}, $B^{rrrs}\geq 0$.
 Hence if $B^{rrrr}\geq 0$, there is nothing to prove.
 We may assume $B^{rrrr}< 0$.
 By Lemma \ref{B geq}, after reordering the index, we have $q_{1}^r=2$ and $q_\alpha^r=1$ for all $\alpha\geq 2$.
 In this case $B^{rrrr}=-4$ and

 Also we have $n_r+1=\sum_{\alpha=1}^Kq_\alpha^r=K+1$.
 Viewing this cycle as a cycle on $\PP(\bn)$, we have

 Note that by Lemma \ref{positive polynomial},

 is a polynomial in terms of $H_1,\ldots, H_m$ with non-negative coefficients and note that since $K=n_r$ and $H_r$ is the pullback of hyperplane on $\bP^{n_r}$.
-Hence we have written as a polynomial in terms of $H_1,\ldots, H_m$ with non-negative coefficients, which is clearly fakely effective. \end{proof} \begin{lemma} If $r\in \RR$,
+Hence we have written as a polynomial in terms of $H_1,\ldots, H_m$ with non-negative coefficients, which is clearly quasi-effective. \end{proof} \begin{lemma} If $r\in \RR$,

 Here for convenience, we set $B^{rrss}=B^{ssrr}$ if $r>s$. \end{lemma} \begin{proof}In this case, $n_r+1=\sum_{\alpha=1}^Kq_\alpha^r=K$.
 Hence $J_r^K=(H_r|_X)^{n_r+1}=0$, since $H_r$ is the pullback of hyperplane on $\bP^{n_r}$.
 We may assume $K\geq 3$ otherwise there is nothing to prove.
 We have